AmanTank187/CV/README.md

 * Used classes to separate the different functionality.

 #### Ping pong game(2017)
-•Learned Python from scratch.
+* Learned Python from scratch.
-•Created a two player ping pong game using Python.
+* Created a two player ping pong game using Python.
-•Designed a user friendly interface using the simplegui library.
+* Designed a user friendly interface using the simplegui library.
-•Game included two end game conditions which were time and score limited.
+* Game included two end game conditions which were time and score limited.
-•Distributed questionnaires to the general public so I can make improvements to the game.
+* Distributed questionnaires to the general public so I can make improvements to the game.
-•Made a testing plan to check if key features in the game worked correctly.
+* Made a testing plan to check if key features in the game worked correctly.

 ## Skills